Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 28.4.3.2 I would like to upgrade a Fleet managed Helm chart

-1. Determine the version to which you need to upgrade your chart so that it is compatible with an Edge 3.X.Y release.
-Helm chart version per Edge release can be viewed from the Section 36.1, “Abstract”.
+1. Determine the version to which you need to upgrade your chart so that it is compatible with the desired Edge release.
+Helm chart version per Edge release can be viewed from the release notes (Section 36.1, “Abstract”).

-2. In your Fleet monitored Git repository, edit the Helm chart’s fleet.yaml file with the correct chart version and repository from the Section 36.1, “Abstract”.
+2. In your Fleet monitored Git repository, edit the Helm chart’s fleet.yaml file with the correct chart version and repository from the release notes (Section 36.1, “Abstract”).

-3. After commiting and pushing the changes to your repository, this will trigger an upgrade of the desired Helm chart
+3. After committing and pushing the changes to your repository, this will trigger an upgrade of the desired Helm chart

 28.4.3.3 I would like to upgrade an EIB deployed Helm chart

-EIB deploys Helm charts by creating a HelmChart resource and utilising the helm-controller introduced by the RKE2/K3s Helm integration feature.
+EIB deploys Helm charts by creating a HelmChart resource and utilizing the helm-controller introduced by the RKE2/K3s Helm integration feature.

 Below you can find information on: